schacon/entire-meta/README.md

 ## How It Works

-Metadata is stored locally in a SQLite database (`.git/gmeta.sqlite`) and serialized into Git trees and commits under `refs/meta/` refs for synchronization.
-This repository serves as the shared remote for that metadata.

-You do **not** need to clone this repository directly.
-Instead, configure it as a metadata remote in your local checkout of the main project.
+Do **not** clone this repository directly.
+Instead, configure it as a metadata remote in your local checkout of the main project using gmeta.

 ## Setup